cudmore/homecageactivity/README.md

 ## Installation

+ - Requires a Raspberry Pi.
+See [this post][1] to install a base Raspian system on a Raspberry Pi.

+ - All code is written in Python using widely used libraries.
+Most of these Python libraries should already be installed by default.
+If libraries are missing, here are the required libraries.

+    RPi.GPIO
+    picamera
+	Adafruit_DHT # requires install

+ - Install screen

+     sudo apt-get install screen

+ - To use a [DHT22 temperature sensor][3], install the [Adafruit_DHT][2] library.

-Requires a Raspberry Pi.
-Clone the repository and run code as described above in 'Usage'.
+ - Clone the repository and run code as described above in 'Usage'.

     git clone https://github.com/cudmore/homecageactivity.git

+ - Run the code

+    cd homecageactivity
+    screen
+    python video.py
+    #exit screen with ctrl+a then d
+    screen
+    python testhome.py
+    #exit screen with ctrl+a then d

 ## GPIO Pins

 |Pin		|Goes To